 Are Housing or Relocation Services Available for Out-Of-State Students?

-Yes — you’ll find housing assistance and limited relocation services for out-of-state students; the school offers referrals, local housing lists, and occasional placement help, though you’ll handle most arrangements and costs yourself.
+Yes — you’ll find housing assistance and limited relocation services for out-of-state students.
+The school offers referrals, local housing lists, and occasional placement help, though you’ll handle most arrangements and costs yourself.

 Does Knight School Offer Evening or Weekend Class Schedules?